HTGenomeAnalysisUnit/csq_selector/README.md

 **NB.** Note that if `_variant` is present this is removed before matching so for example both `missense_variant` and `missense` should work.

+### Set transcripts or regions of interest

+User can specify a list of transcripts of interest using `-t, --transcripts` or a list of regions using `-r, --regions`.
+Regions are in the format chr:start-stop and both options take either a comma-separated list or a file with one value per line.

+**NB.** Transcript version is removed from both transcripts list and annotations from the VCF file to ensure they can match.
+This is done by regex `\.[0-9]+$`

 ### Expression filter

 You can provide transcripts expression data using `--exp_data` option.
 This data should be a tab-separated file with header.
 Column 1 must contain transcript ids and column 2 gene ids.
 Then you should have 1 column per tissue/condition.
 A file with median TPM expression from GTeX v8 is provided in the repository in exp_data folder.